I've never met a potato I didn't like, but Crispy Fried Potatoes, also known as Country Potatoes, just might be my favorite way to eat them.

 Using both butter and oil to fry the potatoes gives you the best of both worlds.
 The butter will impart a delicious buttery flavor to the potatoes and the oil will keep the butter from burning.

-This thick, creamy vegan broccoli soup with cheesy-without-the-cheese nacho cheese sauce is warm, comforting, and totally indulgent with zero regrets. 👏
+And this thick and creamy, vegan broccoli soup with cheesy-without-the-cheese nacho cheese sauce and crispy fried potatoes is rich, savory, and totally indulgent with zero regrets.

 Crispy Fried Potatoes